LANDIS-II-Foundation/Support-Other/README.md

 # Support-Other
 Contains other material useful for building extensions or libraries.
+Also includes example files from the LANDIS-II Training Book.